RishikaAgarwal2025/RishikaAgarwal2025.github.io/_pages/projects.md

 **Tools used**: Python (Pyomo), MS PowerPoint

 This project focuses on revenue management and dynamic pricing for BuildMax Rentals to improve equipment pricing and fleet allocation.
 Using **historical rental data and a linear programming model** built in Python, we **optimized pricing strategies to maximize revenue**.
-The approach considers factors like **rental duration, sector-specific demand, and maintenance schedules**.

-By addressing pricing gaps and demand variability, the solution helps BuildMax make smarter, data-driven decisions, stay competitive, and enhance overall business performance.
+The approach considers factors like **rental duration, sector-specific demand, and maintenance schedules**.By addressing pricing gaps and demand variability, the solution helps BuildMax make smarter, data-driven decisions, stay competitive, and enhance overall business performance.

 **Files**:
 - [Python Code](https://github.com/RishikaAgarwal2025/RishikaAgarwal2025.github.io/blob/master/assets/Pricing%20Analytics/Code.py)